clearboxco/findyourhome.io/README.md

 Administered using SSH protocol.

 ### Main Server
-Deployed in the load-balanced AWS Elastic Beanstalk instance as a Python:slim-buster image.
+Deployed as a Python:slim-buster image on a load-balanced Elastic Beanstalk instance.

 Uses requirements.txt to read dependencies and installs them with pip.